 The constant exposure to advertisements and celebrity endorsements in pop culture can drive materialistic values.

-It is also played a part in promoting unrealistic standards of beauty and success.
+It has also played a part in promoting unrealistic standards of beauty and success.

 This can lead to negative impacts on self-esteem and body image, particularly among young people who are heavy consumers of social media and other pop culture platforms.